FHA Single Unit Approval

 This was an important FHA guideline change because in December 2009, FHA ended their policy to allow condo units to be approved individually.
 The policy was known as “Spot” condo approvals.
 And so between 2009 and 2019, the only option was a full review of the entire condominium project, which is a far more detailed review than a single unit or (previously) a spot approval review.

-Full reviews expire every two years (learn more about this at the bottom of this post*), and so the single unit approval is something we now do often when we have an FHA buyer purchasing in a condominium.
+Full reviews expire every 2-3 years (learn more about this at the bottom of this post*), and so the single unit approval is something we now do often when we have an FHA buyer purchasing in a condominium.

 A single unit approval is only possible in some circumstances, here are some of the requirements for eligibility: